 Michigan ranks #1 in production of black beans, cranberry beans, blueberries, tart cherries, processing cucumbers and Niagara grapes, the production of flowering and bedding plants, seed and cutting geraniums and hanging baskets.

 - January 15th - Final date to report for Apples, Blueberries, Cherries, Grapes, Peaches, Apricots, Asparagus, Caneberries, Chestnuts, Cranberries, Currants, Nectarines, Pears, Plums, Prunes, Rhubarb, and Strawberries.

-- January 31st - Final date to obtain loans or LDP's on wool and mohair for the proceeding year
+- January 31st - Final date to obtain loans or LDP's on wool and mohair for the preceding year

 - March 15th - Sales closing date for many NAP crops.
 See details in "NAP sales closing dates" link below

-- March 31st - Final date to obtain loans or LDP's on harvested small grains for the proceeding crop year
+- March 31st - Final date to obtain loans or LDP's on Barley, Canola, Crambe, Flaxseed, Honey, Oats, Rapeseed, Wheat and Sesame Seed.

 - May 31st - Final date to obtain loans or LDP's on Corn, Dry Peas, grain Sorghum, Lentils, Mustard Seed, Rice, Safflower Seed, Chickpeas, Soybeans and Sunflower Seed.

 - -Continuous Conservation Reserve Program (CCRP)

 The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers.
 If you believe you experienced discrimination when obtaining services from USDA, participating in a USDA program, or participating in a program that receives financial assistance from USDA, you may file a complaint with USDA.
 Information about how to file a discrimination complaint

 is available from the Office of the Assistant Secretary for Civil Rights.